On the Integrality Gap of the Subtour LP for the 1,2-TSP: Preliminaries and a first bound on the integrality gap

-\begin{theorem}[Schalekamp et al.~\cite{SchalekampWvZ11}] If edge costs obey the triangle inequality, then the cost of an optimal 2-matching is at most $\frac{10}9$ times the value of the subtour LP. \end{theorem} It is not hard to show that this immediately implies an upper bound of $\frac 43 \times \frac{10}9$ on the integrality gap of the subtour LP for the 1,2-TSP: we can just compute a minimum cost 2-matching, and remove the most expensive edge from each cycle, which gives a collection of node disjoint paths, which can be combined into a tour of cost at most $\frac43 \times \frac{10}9$ times the value of the subtour LP.
-The following theorem states that applying an algorithm by Papadimitriou and Yannakakis~\cite{PapadimitriouY93} to the 2-matching will produce a tour of cost at most $\frac{106}{81}$ times the value of the subtour LP.
+\begin{theorem}[Schalekamp et al.~\cite{SchalekampWvZ11}] If edge costs obey the triangle inequality, then the cost of an optimal 2-matching is at most $\tfrac{10}9$ times the value of the subtour LP. \end{theorem} It is not hard to show that this immediately implies an upper bound of $\tfrac 43 \times \tfrac{10}9$ on the integrality gap of the subtour LP for the 1,2-TSP: we can just compute a minimum cost 2-matching at a cost of $\tfrac{10}9$ the value of the subtour LP, remove the most expensive edge from each cycle, which gives a collection of node-disjoint paths, and add edges of cost 2 to combine these paths into a tour.
+Each cycle has at least 3 edges; at worst, we remove an edge of cost 1 from each cycle and then need an edge of cost 2 to patch the paths into a tour.
+Thus the overall cost increases by a factor of $\tfrac43$, giving a tour of cost at most $\tfrac43 \times \tfrac{10}9$ times the value of the subtour LP.

-\begin{theorem} The integrality gap of the subtour LP is at most $\frac{106}{81}$ for 1,2-TSP. \end{theorem} \begin{proof} \iftoggle{abs}{}{ We show that there exists a tour of cost at most $\frac79$ times the cost of the optimal 2M plus $\frac 49$ times the value of the subtour LP if all edge costs are either 1 or 2.
-Using Theorem~\ref{thm:109}, this implies that the tour has cost at most $\frac79\times \frac{10}9 + \frac 49=\frac{106}{81}$ times the value of the subtour LP.

-} Papadimitriou and Yannakakis~\cite{PapadimitriouY93} observe that we can assume without loss of generality that the optimal 2M solution consists of a number of cycles with only edges of cost 1 (``pure'' cycles) and at most one cycle which has one or more edges of cost 2 (the ``non-pure'' cycle).
+The algorithm of Papadimitriou and Yannakakis~\cite{PapadimitriouY93} improves on this idea, by cleverly merging the cycles of the optimal 2M solution.
+We summarize the properties of their algorithm that we will use.
+First, observe that we can assume without loss of generality that the optimal 2M solution consists of a number of cycles with only edges of cost 1 (``pure'' cycles) and at most one cycle which has one or more edges of cost 2 (the ``non-pure'' cycle), by deleting the edges of cost 2 and combining the resulting disjoint paths into a single cycle.
 Moreover, if $i$ is a node in the non-pure cycle which is incident on an edge of cost 2 in the cycle, then there can be no edge of cost 1 connecting $i$ to a node in a pure cycle (since otherwise, we can merge the non-pure cycle with a pure cycle without increasing the cost).